Vhaeraun - extensive info

 concentration of dark elves on the surface of Faerun is found in the

-northern reaches of Sarenestar, also known as the Forest of Mir, on the
+northern reaches of Sarenestar, also known as the Forest of Mir, on

 border of Tethyr and Calimshan.
 The drow who reside within this great